bakunawa-ops/Bakunawa-Sec/README.md

 Bakunawa-Sec is a laboratory for simple IT solutions in end user computing.
 It is also an open-learning space for amateur IT heldesk who are interested with novice open-source technology.
 Bakunawa-Sec builds, tests, and deploy tools for the following:

-- Home Laboratory Servers for Amateurs
+- Home Virtual Laboratory Servers
 - Network Engineering
 - Experimental Automation Projects
 - Software/Hardware Reverse Engineering